 As a first for luxury brands, Gucci achieved the Leadership in Energy and Environmental Design (LEED) certification in 2009.
 Providing a framework to create healthy, highly efficient and cost-saving green buildings, LEED is globally recognized as the leading certification for buildings and a symbol of sustainability excellence.

 We are progressively installing Building Management System (BMS) in our main stores.
 While BMS allows control of heating, ventilation, cooling, hot water and lighting in buildings, it is also a diagnostic and energy information tool that helps limit energy wastage.
-Currently, 23 Gucci stores are equipped with the BMS system.
+Currently, 15% of Gucci’s directly-operated stores are equipped with the BMS system.
 The House is rolling out BMS in 50% of our eligible directly operated stores, increasing this program by around 240% by 2025.

 Waste reduction and collection